sinu-sinu/Image-ai-generation/README.md

-# Optizon Yoga Pose Image Generator
+# Yoga Pose Image Generator

 This project automates the generation of yoga pose illustrations using the Hugging Face FLUX.1-dev model, uploads them to Imgur, and inserts the resulting image URLs into a Google Sheet.